-I: Address 192.168.6.15

-Configures the IP address of the converter.

-J: Port 23

-Configures the converter's communication port - from 1 to 65535.

-Port 99 is reserved for TCP Setup, if supported by the particular model and enabled in the setup.

-M: Mask 255.255.255.0

-IP network mask applicable in the local network.
-Communication with all devices outside of the local network (as determined by the IP address and network mask) is directed through the gateway.

-G: Gateway 192.168.6.254

-Address of the Gateway that enables access to external networks (outside of the IP range defined by the converter's IP address and the mask).

-====== In IP Setup ======

-W: Address 0.0.0.0
+I: Address 192.168.6.15 MASK, IP address and Gateway functions: Configures the IP address of the device.
+An Ethernet device communicates: J: Port 23 Configures the device's communication port -Within a local Ethernet network from 1 to 65535.
+No Gateway is used or needed.
+However, IP addresses of both sides must be within the Port 99 is reserved for TCP Setup, if supported configured mask.
+For example, a mask of by the particular model and enabled in the setup.
+255,255,255,0 means that the IP addresses can only differ in the last byte.
+255.255.255.0 M: Mask Outside of the local network - through the IP network mask applicable in the local network.
+Gateway, which itself must have an IP Communication with all devices outside of the local address within the range delimited by the network (as determined by the IP address and mask. network mask) is directed through the gateway.
+192.168.6.254 G: Gateway In addition to this basic configuration, it is Address of the Gateway that enables access to possible to restrict the range of IP addresses external networks (outside of the IP range defined allowed to communicate with the device in "In by the device's IP address and the mask).
+IP Setup".
+For debugging, we therefore recommend to keep this parameter set to 0.0.0.0. ====== In IP Setup ====== W: Address 0.0.0.0